Vnovnick/jourbooks_backend/README.md

 ### Review Endpoints (Belonging to a specific book)

-_Note: review is retrieved in the `book/shelved/:user_book_id` endpoint together with the rest of the book info._
+_Note: a review is retrieved in the `book/shelved/:user_book_id` endpoint together with the rest of the book info.
+A request for all a given user's reviews will be added at a later time._

 `book/shelved/review/:book_id` - POST - saves a review under a book the user has shelved

 `book/shelved/review/:review_id` - PATCH - updates review and attaches an `edited_at` value that gets displayed along with the `created_at` value in the frontend

+`book/shelved/review/:book_user_review_ids` - DELETE - deleted review and detaches it from the user